steffaniakubelio/Recipe-management-system/README.md

 User Classes and Characteristics :
          The Recipe Management System caters to different types of users, each with their own set of privileges and functionalities.
 An administrator is responsible for managing the overall system and user accounts.
 A registered user is a regular user who can create, manage, and share their recipes.
 A guest user is a visitor who can browse the system without logging in.
-        The features that are available to a registered user are:- Creating, editing, and deleting their own recipes Adding tags and categories to their recipes
+        The features that are available to a registered user are:- 1.Creating, editing, and deleting their own recipes 2.Adding tags and categories to their recipes 3.Uploading recipe images
-	Uploading recipe images
-	Rate and review existing recipes, providing feedback to other users.
+	4.Rate and review existing recipes, providing feedback to other users.
-	Sharing their recipes with other users or publicly The features that are available to guest users are:- Viewing public recipes
+	5.Sharing their recipes with other users or publicly.
+        The features that are available to guest users are:- 1.Viewing public recipes
-	Searching for recipes using various criteria
+	2.Searching for recipes using various criteria
-	Reading recipe comments
+	3.Reading recipe comments
-	Creating an account to become a registered user
+	4.Creating an account to become a registered user
-        The features that are available to the administrator are:- Adding, editing, and deleting recipes
+        The features that are available to the administrator are:- 1.Adding, editing, and deleting recipes
-	Managing user accounts
+	2.Managing user accounts
-	Monitoring system performance and usage
+	3.Monitoring system performance and usage
-	Maintaining the system's database and infrastructure
+	4.Maintaining the system's database and infrastructure
-	Addressing user feedback and resolving issues
+	5.Addressing user feedback and resolving issues

 Operating Environment:

 The Recipe Management System will operate in a Windows environment.
 It will be accessible through popular browsers, specifically Microsoft Internet Explorer, Google Chrome, and Mozilla Firefox.
 Compatibility with IE 6.0 is ensured.
-Most features will be compatible with Mozilla Firefox and Opera 7.0 or higher versions.

 Internet Connection:
 The only requirement for using this online product will be an internet connection.

 Hardware Configuration:
 Hard Disk: 40 GB
 Monitor: 15” Color monitor
 Keyboard: 122 keys

 Input and Output Devices:
 Basic input devices required are a keyboard and mouse.
 Output devices include a monitor and a printer.